 For me, I’m a writer.
 I write fiction.
-I create worlds in my head and the only thing that my head could focus on was how I was going to beat this.
-So I tried to start writing these other worlds.
+I create worlds in my head, and the only thing that my head could focus on was how I was going to beat this.
+I tried to start writing these other worlds.

-I write historical, so they’re like 16th or 17th century and there was no way I could concentrate on it.
+I write historical, so they’re like 16th or 17th century, and there was no way I could concentrate on it.
 I had to tell my agent at the time that I was going to have to take some time not writing my books.
-And she was wonderful, very understanding, although she works for me.
+She was wonderful, very understanding, although she works for me.
 It’s a little different than having an employer.

-And I work longer timelines when we do sell to get the edits done and things like that.
-So she was always very onboard with me and trying to help me as much as I can.
+I work longer timelines when we do sell to get the edits done and things like that.
+She was always very onboard with me and trying to help me as much as I can.
 I was totally honest with her about where I stood in that there was nothing coming out of this brain except how was I going to live.

-I started to blog and I blogged all the way through treatment and I am eventually going to make that all into a book for cancer patients.
+So I did.
+I started to blog, and I blogged all the way through treatment.
+I am eventually going to make that all into a book for cancer patients.

-How to survive treatments in the best way possible and to have a set yourself up to win if at all possible and it’s very possible.
-But I could not write my regular job, my regular work.
-In fact [I was in] the middle of the book, and I just had to stop completely, for at least the treatments for 15 months.
+How to survive treatments in the best way possible and to have a set yourself up to win if at all possible, and it’s very possible.
+I could not write my regular job, my regular work.
+In fact, [I was in] the middle of the book, and I just had to stop completely for at least the treatments for 15 months.
 Probably a little bit after that, I started to get back into it.

 How was dealing with finances for treatment?

 The clinical trial material and any additional things that they did are supposed to be covered.
-The Avastin that I was on, the clinical trial material was definitely covered.
+The Avastin that I was on [and] the clinical trial material was definitely covered.

 I think my husband dealt a lot with his company about trying to get us some more flex spending taken out of his account so that it was not taxed and that we could use that and help pay off the bills.